This post is also available in: French

 Mercato di Mezzo is Bologna’s oldest indoor market, having been created following the unification of Italy.
-It was renovated in 2014 and now boasts three-storeys of dining establishments and vendors selling meats, cheeses, breads, pastries, wine, produce, and so much more!
+It was renovated in 2014 and now boasts three-stories of dining establishments and vendors selling meats, cheeses, bread, pastries, wine, produce, and so much more!

-Tamburini is a store and wine bar, which sells a variety of cured meats, cheeses, wines, pastries, vinegars, oils, and more.
-They have a self-service deli as well, where patrons can enjoy a selection of pastas, antipasto platters, and more.
+Tamburini is a store and wine bar, which sells a variety of cured meats, cheeses, wines, pastries, vinegar, oils, and more.
+They have a self-service deli as well, where patrons can enjoy a selection of pasta, antipasto platters, and more.

-Paolo Atti & Figli is one of Bologna’s best loved bakeries.
-For over 100 years, it has provided visitors and locals with beloved breads, pastries, and more.
-There are two shops; the original is in Via Drapperie while the newer one, and a larger tasting shop, is located in Via Caprerie.
+Paolo Atti & Figli is one of Bologna’s best-loved bakeries.
+For over 100 years, it has provided visitors and locals with beloved bread, pastries, and more.
+There are two shops; the original is in Via Drapperie while the newer ones, and a larger tasting shop, is located in Via Caprerie.

 The Armani Restaurant is located in the Galleria Cavour, Bologna’s indoor High Street.
 They serve a wonderful selection of upscale, modern Italian dishes.
-During my visit, I savoured the burrata cheese served with puntarelle salad anchovies and pepper chips, a creamy risotto with saffron threads and aged parmesan cheese, a succulent beef cheek with red radish, chicory and creamy cauliflower, and finally an apple puff pastry tart with homemade cinnamon ice cream.
+During my visit, I savored the burrata cheese served with puntarelle salad anchovies and pepper chips, a creamy risotto with saffron threads, and aged parmesan cheese, a succulent beef cheek with red radish, chicory, and creamy cauliflower, and finally an apple puff pastry tart with homemade cinnamon ice cream.
 Of course, in the Italian style, I enjoyed a glass of fine Italian wine with my meal.

 Al Cappello Rosso Osteria offers a wide selection of traditional Bolognese dishes alongside an array of Italian meats, cheese, wines, and more.
 In addition to dining here, guests can also purchase packaged gifts, olive oils, wines, pasta, and more.
 For over 200 years, the Osteria has been a place for both locals and visitors to relax.